-Top Huawei Smartphones
+Top Huawei Phones

 Huawei Malaysia’s main attraction is, of course, their smartphones.
 To date, Huawei phones have been divided into so many versions and collections, all at different price points so everyone can get a Huawei phone no matter what their budget is.
 Some of the popular Huawei phone variations include the Huawei Mate Series, Huawei P Series, Huawei Nova Series, Huawei G Series, and Huawei Y Series.

 While there are a few similarities between the Huawei phones from each series, there are differences in terms of technological advances and features that makes one phone more superior than the other.
 Take the Huawei Mate 10, for example; this Huawei phone is equipped with the Kirin 970 AI processor that can monitor and analyze your phone usage to optimize the gadget and maintain its performance.
-The camera and the screen this Huawei smartphone is also superior than its predecessor; it’ll give you better selfies, more detailed videos, and an all-around better graphics.
+The camera and the screen this Huawei phones is also superior to its predecessor; it’ll give you better selfies, more detailed videos, and an all-around better graphics.

 Top Huawei Tablets